-9.1 The principle relating to the loss of the vacant public house and the use of the site for residential purposes have previously been considered as acceptable by the Planning inspector and the current scheme raises no fresh issues in that respect.

-The proposed design of the scheme has been amended prior to submission following the comments of the previous appeal Inspectors and following further comments from officers.
-Consequently it is considered by officers that the proposal has now satisfactorily addressed previous causes for concern and that the scheme is now of a suitable scale, bulk massing design that allows the redevelopment of this site for good quality well serviced housing, for which there is an identified demand, with a building that can sit comfortably in this location and preserve and enhance the Mitcham Cricket Green Conservation Area in which it will be located.
+- 9.1 The principle relating to the loss of the vacant public house and the use of the site for residential purposes have previously been considered as acceptable by the Planning Inspector and the current scheme raises no fresh issues in that respect.
+Thus, while the DRP have expressed a view that the site is not suitable for residential use on the ground floor this position is not supported in appeal decisions by independent planning inspectors. - 9.2 The proposed design of the scheme has been amended prior to submission following the comments of the previous appeal Inspectors and following further comments from officers.
+Consequently, and notwithstanding the views of the DRP, it is considered by officers that the proposal has now satisfactorily addressed previous reasons for refusal and that the scheme is now of a suitable scale, bulk, massing design that allows the redevelopment of this site for good quality well serviced housing, for which there is an identified demand, with a building that can sit comfortably in this location and preserve and enhance the Mitcham Cricket Green Conservation Area in which it will be located.